 We believe that coding is an essential skill and believe it should be offered by every school in the world. – Tim Cook

-USDZ also supports iPad, and of course the web.
+USDZ also supports iPad and of course, the web.
 Create an AR object, tap it and see it for real through your camera!
 People who missed watching this did really miss something cool there!

 Stock apps rebuilt and voice memos rebuilt are coming to iPad, and iCloud support for syncing recordings has been brought as well.
 Apple Books has gone through an entirely new redesign.
-CarPlay updates and third-party navigation support also deserve mentions.
+CarPlay updates and third-party navigation support also deserve mention.

 The modern usage of smartphones and other smart devices has made Apple focus on notification and app management, as it brings numerous new features, ranging from DnD to App Limits.
 New Animojis with Tongue Detection technology also brings the space to create an emoji of yourself!
-Memoji builders do the same more profoundly, by scanning your face.
+Memoji builders do the same more profoundly by scanning your face.